docker/hacktoberfest-2022/README.md

 2. The extension does not need to be production ready by the end of Hacktoberfest.
 3. The extension could be an idea or proof of concept.

-## ✔️ List of Docker Extensions for Hacktoberfest 2022
+## ✔️List of Docker Extensions for Hacktoberfest 2022

 | Name of Extension                        | GitHub URL                                                                    | Status       | Allows PRs for Hacktoberfest |
 | -------------------------------- | ------------------------------------------------------------------------------ | ------------ | ---------------------------- |